Current 10/1 arm rates

-Lenders nationwide provide weekday mortgage rates to our comprehensive national survey to bring you the most current rates available.
-Here you can see the latest marketplace average rates for a wide variety of purchase loans.
-The interest rate table below is updated daily to give you the most current purchase rates when choosing a home loan.
-APRs and rates are based on no existing relationship or automatic payments.
+Lenders nationwide provide weekday mortgage interest rates to our comprehensive national survey to bring you the most current rates available.
+Here you can see the latest marketplace average interest rates for a wide variety of purchase loans.
+The table below is updated daily to give you the most current interest rates and APRs when choosing a home loan.
+Interest rates and APRs are based on no existing relationship or automatic payments.
 For these averages, the customer profile includes a 740 FICO score and a single family residence.
 To learn more, see understanding Bankrate rate averages.

 What is a 10/1 ARM loan?

-The name tells you basically everything you need to know, and here’s how to read it: The number before the slash is the period that your interest rate is fixed, and the number after the slash is how often the interest rate changes after that.
+A 10/1 ARM is a type of adjustable-rate mortgage (ARM).
+The number before the slash is the period that your interest rate is fixed, and the number after the slash is how often the interest rate changes after that.
 So, 10/1 means your rate is fixed for the first 10 years, and then adjusts once every year after that.
+If you’re considering a 10/1 ARM loan, here are the key things to know.

 How does a 10/1 ARM work?